 The transformation of a girl into a women starts from early teenage years.
 The first major process is puberty when girls will begin to mature both mentally and physically.
 With puberty comes menstruation, a part of the menstrual cycle in which the endometrium, which is the lining of the uterus, is shed.
 This appears as bleeding from the womb that is released through the vagina.
 Periods start around the ages 10-16 years and continue on till menopause that is when a women is 45-55 years old.

 A menstrual cycle usually lasts around 28 days but may vary from 24 to 35 days.
 However, if the length of your menstrual cycle keeps changing and it lasts more than 35 days, then you are experiencing irregular periods.
 In fact, if there are changes in blood flow, or if clots appear that are more than 2.5 centimeters in diameter, this is also considered irregular.
+It is recommended to consult a Gynecologist near you if you notice such problems.

 CAUSES & PROBLEMS